Skip to main content

 Client Env Vars

 Client environment variables are embedded into the client code during the build and shipping process, making them public and readable by anyone.
-Therefore, you should never store secrets in them (such as secret API keys).
+Therefore, you should never store secrets in them (such as secret API keys -> you can provide those to server instead).

-To enable Wasp to pick them up, client environment variables must be prefixed with REACT_APP_, for example: REACT_APP_SOME_VAR_NAME=....
+To enable Wasp to pick them up, client env vars must be prefixed with REACT_APP_, for example: REACT_APP_SOME_VAR_NAME=....

 You can read them from the client code like this: